-When Isaac Bashevis Singer was ten years old, his brother Israel gave him a copy of Dostoyevsky's classic novel, Crime and Punishment, despite the fact that their strict, orthodox father forbade them from reading non-religious books.
-Isaac loved the book.
+When Isaac Bashevis Singer was ten years old, his brother Israel gave him a copy of Dostoevsky's classic novel, Crime and Punishment, despite the fact that their strict, orthodox father forbade them from reading non-religious books.
+Isaac loved the novel.
 Later, as a teenager in Bilgoraj, he would study Yiddish translations of works by Leo Tolstoy, Guy de Maupassant, Anton Chekhov, and other authors.
 He read all sorts of novels, plays, and poetry collections.

 Although he had rejected his religion as a young man, Isaac Bashevis Singer's writing is often steeped deep in Judaism.
 His novels and short stories often depicted Jewish characters struggling with their religion.
 Their struggles sometimes become quite violent, resulting in death or insanity.
 His most popular novel, Yentl The Yeshiva Boy, was adapted in 1975 as an equally popular movie (which Singer absolutely hated) starring Barbra Streisand in the lead role.
 Yentl is a young girl constantly at odds with her rabbi father over the traditions of their religion, always debating theology with him - something females aren't supposed to do.

 After her father dies, Yentl cuts her hair and disguises herself as a boy named Anshel so she can enter a yeshiva and study the Talmud.
 Her true identity is discovered by her study partner, Avigdor.
 In his novel, Singer modeled the character of Yentl after his older sister, Esther.
 Though she was an intellectually gifted child, due to the misogynistic beliefs and traditions of her father's orthodox religion, as a young girl, Esther was confined to a life of drudgery, doing menial household chores while her brothers received an education.